Top 5 Questions To Ask When Hiring An Accountant

 So, ask how much their fees are.

 Accountancy costs differ based on each person and the services they offer.
-If you head straight to the major firms, be prepared to bigger price tags.
+If you head straight to the major firms, be prepared for bigger price tags.
 For small businesses and those just starting out, go to smaller firms or freelancers for a fee that might be more in your budget.

 Just be wary of trying to get too much for nothing.
 Accountants don’t work for peanuts.
 If you’ve got a strict budget, you may need to revisit what tasks you need them to do and what you can internalise.